-Like people, when dogs age, they may start moving a little slower and developing a few aches and pains.
-But sometimes, there are signs that your pet is experiencing more than just normal aging.
+Like people, when dogs age, they start moving a little slower and developing a few aches and pains.
+But sometimes, there are signs your pet is experiencing more than just normal aging.
 He may have dementia.

 Known as cognitive dysfunction syndrome, canine dementia affects about half of all dogs over the age of 11, reports PetMD.
 By the age of 15, nearly 70 percent of dogs show at least one symptom.

 "People are often surprised that their pets can develop something like human Alzheimer's.
 But really, our brains are not that different from dogs'," veterinarian Lee Harris writes in the Washington Post.
 "The cellular changes of canine cognitive dysfunction would be recognizable under the microscope to any human brain pathologist: Plaques of beta amyloid — protein fragments believed to be the result of 'oxidative stress' — lead to distinctive 'neurofibrillary tangles' within the damaged nerve cells, and shrinkage of the brain appears in areas where memories are made and behaviors are shaped."

 While a person with dementia may forget where he lives or have trouble recognizing familiar places, a dog with dementia may not remember where he's supposed to go to the bathroom or forget how he's expected to behave.

 Dogs with dementia experience many of the same symptoms that humans do.
 Those can include:

 - Changes in the sleep-wake cycle (waking up at night, sleeping during the day)

 - Anxiety and restlessness